-- Invitees: any individual invited onto a property in order to conduct business with the property owner, manager, and/or staff.
+- Invitees: any individual invited onto a property to conduct business with the property owner, manager, and/or staff.

 - Example: contractors, business associates, groundskeepers

-- Licenses: any individual invited onto a property on for social purposes.
+- Licenses: any individual invited onto a property for social purposes.

 - Example: family, friends, neighbors

 - Trespassers: any individual who enters the domain of private property without a prior invitation from the property owner, manager, and/or staff.

 - In general, trespassers do not have a claim against a property owner for any injuries that occur while they are trespassing on the property.
 However, there are special circumstances that may hold the property owner liable for the injury.
 If the injury occurred because the property has been defined as excessively dangerous or because the property owner takes action with the intent to purposefully harm trespassers, then the owner may be held liable.
 The definition of excessive danger and purposeful harm differ state-by-state and even by local government regulations.

 Visitors must be given consent to enter the property, otherwise, they are considered trespassers.
 Visitors can be invited onto a property in one or more of the following types of invitations: